 - Never diffuse essential oils in a small room with no ventilation or air circulation.

-- If you are diffusing oils near a bird, make sure there are plenty of airflows.
+- If you are diffusing essential oils near a bird, make sure that there are plenty of airflows.

 - Only use an essential oil diffuser that does not use heat.